rudzen/ChessLib/README.md

   * Score
   * Square
   * Value
-* 100% Bitboard support with piece attacks for all types, including lots of helper functions
+* Bitboard use with piece attacks for all types, including lots of helper functions
-* Lots of pre-calculated bitboard arrays to aid in the creation of an evaluation functionality
 * Very fast FEN handling with optional legality check
 * Magic bitboard implementation Copyright (C) 2007 Pradyumna Kannan.
 Converted to C#
 * FEN input and output supported